-I am currently Stipendiary Lecturer in Philosophy at St. Edmund Hall (Oxford).
-My research is funded by a Postdoctoral Award from the Philosophical Fellowship Fund.
-In 2016, I was a visiting research student at USC.
+About MeI'm currently a Stipendiary Lecturer in Philosophy at St. Edmund Hall (Oxford).
+My research is funded by a Postdoctoral Award from the Philosophical Fellowship Fund at Oxford.
+From October this year I will be a Postdoctoral Researcher at the University of Haifa.

 It is widely supposed that if there is to be a plausible connection between the truth of a de re attitude report about a subject and that subject’s possession of a singular thought, then ‘acquaintance’-style requirements on singular thought must be rejected.
 I show that this belief rests on a poorly motivated picture of how we talk about the attitudes.